-The experience of having a child with hearing loss made a huge impact on my life.
-Brenden is now 21 years old.
+In 1999, our son Brenden was born with moderate to severe hearing loss.
+His hearing loss was detected through the newborn screening program at John C. Lincoln Hospital, where he was born.
+As a new parent, I went through different emotions upon finding out the news.
+When I clapped my hands and made noises he would respond to me, but the audiologist kept assuring me to keep his hearing aids on him at all times.
+What I didn’t realize was that he could still hear some noise, but not enough to understand speech.The experience of having a child with hearing loss made a huge impact on my life.
+Brenden is now 23 years old.
 He definitely re-affirms that he just hears noise without his hearing aids on.
 When he was 13 years old, he was showing signs of vision problems.
 With extensive eye exams, they confirmed that he was legally blind and in the severe stages of retinitis pigmentosa.
 He was later confirmed to have Usher Syndrome with genetic testing.
 Being legally blind and having a severe hearing loss, his hearing became even more important than it already was.
 He needed to be able to hear the world around him.
-In light of his challenges with hearing and vision loss, he is an amazing musician who plays concert piano and is attending Grand Canyon University with his seeing-eye-dog, Diesel.
+In light of his challenges with hearing and vision loss, he is an amazing musician who plays concert piano and recently graduated from Grand Canyon University.
 He has conquered everything I was told he would never be able to do.
 His speech is clear.
 He is happy and very social.
 He is a healthy young man who loves everyone he comes in contact with.
 He has been my inspiration to go into audiology to help educate and assist parents and other individuals who face the diagnosis of hearing loss.